jameslamb/conference-notes/scipy/SCIPY-2022.md

 ### A. Introduction

-- back in the day, "Hubble was comitted to Python even when Python wasn't cool"
+- back in the day, "Hubble was committed to Python even when Python wasn't cool"
 - "the first image of a black hole I saw was through matplotlib"
 - SciPy 2023 will be transitionedd to NumFOCUS